ni/nimi-python/docs/nidcpower/attributes.rst

     Specifies the number of times a sequence is run after initiation.
     Refer to the Sequence Source Mode topic in the NI DC Power Supplies and SMUs Help for more information about the sequence  loop count. for information about supported devices.
-When the NIDCPOWER_ATTR_SEQUENCE_LOOP_COUNT_IS_FINITE attribute  is set to VI_FALSE, the NIDCPOWER_ATTR_SEQUENCE_LOOP_COUNT attribute is ignored.
+When the :py:data:`nidcpower.Session.sequence_loop_count_is_finite` attribute  is set to VI_FALSE, the :py:data:`nidcpower.Session.sequence_loop_count` attribute is ignored.
     Valid Range: 1 to 134217727
     Default Value: 1